 Except for the stable continental part of Kazakhstan, Central Asia is classified as a highly seismically active region.
 Large historical earthquake events have occurred, mostly caused by thrust and reverse-faults generated by the collision of the Eurasian and Indian plates (Ullah et al., 2015).
-Such compressional regime was responsible for the development of the Cenozoic belts of Tien Shan and Pamir, which accommodate a great part of the regional deformation (e.g., Abdrakhmatov et al., 1996; Zubovich et al., 2010) and where most of the seismicity occurs, often with earthquakes of magnitude larger than 7.
+Such compressional regime was responsible for the development of the Cenozoic belts of Tien Shan and Pamir, which accommodate great part of the regional deformation (e.g., Abdrakhmatov et al., 1996; Zubovich et al., 2010) and where most of the seismicity occurs, often with earthquakes of magnitude larger than 7.
 Notable examples are the Verny (Ms = 7.3, 1887), Chilik (Ms = 8.3, 1889), Kemin (Ms = 8.2, 1911), Chatkal (Ms = 7.5, 1946) and Suusamyr (Ms = 7.3, 1992) earthquakes (Abdrakhmatov et al., 2003).
 The Kyrgyz Republic alone has been hit by 18 destructive earthquakes in the last 50 years, with up to 6.4 billion USD of potential economic losses estimated to be exceeded on residential buildings with a 10% probability in the next 50 years (Free et al., 2018).
-This seismically active region formally separates the more stable regions of the Tarim basin to the south and the Kazakh platform to the north, where a more moderate intraplate seismicity is observed but still capable of generating significant earthquakes.
-Seismic activity is also observed in south-western Turkmenistan, to the border of Iran and the Caspian Sea.
-In this context, it is worth mentioning the large destructive earthquake of 1948 in Ashkabad (M=7.3).
-Tajikistan is a seismically active region as well.
-Few destructive earthquakes are known, such as the Karatag earthquake in 1907 with MLH=7.4, the Sarez earthquake in 1911 with MLH=7.4, the Khain earthquake in 1949 with MLH=7.4, and recent second Sarez earthquake in 2015 with Mw=7.2.
+This seismically active region formally separates the more stable regions of the Tarim basin to the south and the Kazakh platform to the north, where a more moderate intraplate seismicity is observed, still capable of generating significant earthquakes.
+Seismic activity is also observed in south-western Turkmenistan, to the border of Iran and the Caspian Sea, and it is worth mentioning the large destructive earthquake of 1948 in Ashkabad (M=7.3).
 While most of the regional seismicity occurs within the first 40km of the crust, deep earthquakes have also been observed down to 300km depth in the Pamirs-Hindukush area (King et al., 1999).
-Although reverse and thrust source mechanisms are dominant due to the local tectonic regime, strike-slip and -to a lower extent- normal mechanisms (or a combination of them) are also present.
+Although reverse and thrust source mechanisms are dominant due to tectonic regime, strike-slip and -to a lower extent-normal mechanisms (or a combination of them) are also present.